 Oxidized Copper Stain

 There are three steps to successful stain identification using our Suncoast product line.
 Follow these steps and you should have no problem identifying your stains.
 If you do not follow these instructions, the treatment will most likely not work, so please read carefully.
-If you have any questions after you have read this article, or to purchase a Pool Stain ID kit, please visit your local Pinch A Penny store.
+If you have any questions after you have read this article, or to purchase a Suncoast Stain IDentification Test Kit, please visit your local Pinch A Penny store.

 *Note: the pool water must be above 65F before starting any stain treatment program.

 Visit your local Pinch A Penny store for free water analysis so you can properly balance your pool water.
 Although your pool water balance may be “perfect” for the day-to-day conditions, it will probably need an adjustment for successful stain removal.
 Balance the pool to the following parameters before proceeding to STEP 2.

 |Free Available Chlorine

 |Total Available Chlorine

 *For salt chlorinated pools, 4700 ppm or below